 Individuals can make a request for a copy of the information held about them, and in some cases, a copy of information held about their child - a subject access request (SAR).
 As any person who has had to deal with such a request will know, SARs can take up a lot of time and effort and are often used by individuals to 'fish' for information that may be relevant to an ongoing dispute or claim.

 There is a requirement to respond to a SAR within 40 calendar days.
 Unlike Freedom of Information Act requests there is no exemption for non-school days when it comes to SARs.

 This means that if an academy receives a request shortly before the start of the summer holidays it cannot wait until the new term starts in September before responding.
 MATs should ensure that academy staff are trained to spot SARs so that they can be dealt with promptly and in good time before the academy breaks up.

-Our compliance management solution for academies, My OnStream, includes two data protection e-learning modules for staff.
-The first covers the data protection essentials and the second focuses on information security.
-These modules provide practical guidance to staff on a wide range of data issues including those set out above.
+Our eLearning Solutions platform includes two data protection courses for staff.
+The first covers data protection essentials and the second focuses on information security.
+The courses provide practical guidance to staff on a wide range of data issues including those set out above.